 \subsection{DR2 Observations: 2022 SOFIA Flights}

-FIREPLACE DR2 is an expansion of the FIREPLACE pilot program.
+FIREPLACE DR2 is an expansion of the FIREPLACE pilot program \citepalias{Butterfield2023}.
 The DR1 pilot program observed the eastern third of the CMZ (the greater Sgr B2 complex) during SOFIA flights F775 and F777 on August 31, 2021 and September 2 2021, respectively.
-This DR2 release incorporates observations obtained from several 2022 SOFIA flights: four Southern hemisphere Christchurch-based flights in June and July 2022 (flights F890, F891, F893, and F895) and three Northern hemisphere Palmdale-based flights in September 2022 (flights F916, F917, and F918).
+The new DR2 release expands on this pilot program to include observations obtained from several 2022 SOFIA flights: four Southern hemisphere Christchurch-based flights in June and July 2022 (flights F890, F891, F893, and F895) and three Northern hemisphere Palmdale-based flights in September 2022 (flights F916, F917, and F918).

-The full FIREPLACE survey covers the central 1.5\degree\ $\times$ 0.75\degree\ of the CMZ.
+The full FIREPLACE survey covers the central 1.5\degree\ $\times$ 0.75\degree\ of the CMZ with a pixel size of 5.3\arcsec, beam size of 19.6\arcsec, central wavelength of 214 \micron, and a bandwidth of 175 \micron.
 This is the largest polarimetric map made by SOFIA.
-Given both the large map size and the extended flux in this region at 214 \micron, the standard Chop-Nod-Match \citep[CNM][]{Harper2018} observing strategy was not practical.
+Given both the large map size and the extended flux in this region at 214 \micron, the standard Chop-Nod-Match \citep[CNM,][]{Harper2018} observing strategy was not practical.
 Instead, FIREPLACE utilized the on-the-fly mapping (OTFMAP) mode.
-The OTFMAP mode involves rapid scanning of the array over the field to create time streams that are subsequently fit for correlated noise components and map values using the SOFIA data reduction pipeline, which is based on the \textit{CRUSH} algorithm \citep{Kovacs2008}.
+The OTFMAP mode involves rapid scanning of the HAWC+ array over the field to create time streams that are subsequently fit for correlated noise components and map values using the SOFIA data reduction pipeline, which is based on the \textit{CRUSH} algorithm \citep{Kovacs2008}.